 Today’s poem is by Judith Wright (1915-2000), an Australian poet whose childhood was spent in the Northern Tablelands of New South Wales, and who then spent most of her married life in Mount Tamborine, in south east Queensland (just west of the Gold Coast), moving later to Braidwood, in the Southern Tablelands of NSW (east of Canberra).
 To always live so close to the sea, but not at it, marked her clearly as someone of the Great Divide.
 All these places are very familiar to me, and growing up with similar stories of cattle droving and bushrangers such as Thunderbolt, her poem resonates greatly.
 Of course, the season there now is summer, not the chilling, high-ranges winter she writes of.

-The image is of the film “Red River” by Howard Hawks (1948), which was also about a long cattle drove.
+The image that was once above was of the film “Red River” by Howard Hawks (1948), which was also about a long cattle drove.

 South of my days’ circle, part of my blood’s country,